Qarj/WebImblaze/MANUAL.md

     </wif>
 ```

-In the test case specify:
+In the test step specify:
 ```
-    runon="DEV|PAT"
+runon: DEV|PAT
 ```

 In this example, the test step will be run since the environment is defined as DEV in the config file